Avianca Summary Table

 Where can I sign up for LifeMiles?

-Anyone can sign up for a free LifeMiles account by completing this application.
+Anyone can sign up for a free LifeMiles account by completing this registration form.
+Registration is on the LifeMiles website which is separate from the Avianca website.

 What is my LifeMiles number?